 Place 6 or 7 marbles in the bottom of your Steamer/Juicer (where the water goes).
 The marbles will rattle against the side of the pot when your water is getting low, acting as an indicator that you need to add more water.

-There are several ways you can make tomato paste:
+There are several options when making tomato paste:

 A trick you can use to help remove water from the tomatoes is to put them in a clear gravy separator and place them in the refrigerator overnight.
 The next day, pour off the water that separated from the tomatoes.
-Your paste is now thicker and easier to make into a roll-up.
-To see how to make a tomato sauce roll-up click the instructional video below about "fruit roll-ups," and follow the same protocol.
+Your paste will now be thicker and easier to make into a roll-up.

 What to buy: Vacuum Sealer